Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Find mentorship, Continuing Education and transferable skills development to remain ahead of the curve.
+- Find mentorship, Continuing Education and transferable skills Training to keep your skills on top of your game.

-- Negativity is not a good thing in any work environment.
+- Negativity is not a good thing in any workplace.

 - Reduce stress by practicing techniques for managing time and learning to delegate tasks that are not popular.